linqueta/blog/_posts/2019-03-17-ruby-hash-dig.md

 # => NoMethodError (undefined method `fetch' for nil:NilClass)
 ```

-Using `fetch` we have more errors than the last methods.`KeyError` happens when the key is not present in the Hash object.
-Also, when there is a another class in the previous value, like `nil` or anything, is raised a `NoMethodError`.
+Using `fetch` we have more errors than the last methods.`KeyError` happens when the key is not present in the Hash object and when there is a another class in the previous value, like `nil` or anything except Hash object, it raised a `NoMethodError`.

 ### Ways to rescue from errors
 ```ruby